drforse/aiogram_oop_framework/README.md

         await m.answer('Hello there')
 ```

-Every view has "index" field, which present the order in which the views will be registered, it is not a required field however
+Every view has "index" field, which presents the order in which the views will be registered, it is not a required field however.
-The code which will be run after handling update must be written in classmethod "execute"
+The code, which will be run after handling update, must be written in classmethod "execute".
+If you don't want the framework to automatically register your views, set AUTO_REGISTER_VIEWS in settings.py to False.
+If you don't want some of views to be automatically register, set View.auto_register to False.
+To register your view manually, call register method of your View.